 Use this information to learn about commands available for Metro Mirror - Metro Mirror sessions.
+To issue a command, go to Session Actions > Commands and click the command.

-Table 59.
+Table 64.
+Metro Mirror - Me Table 64.
 Metro Mirror - Metro Mirror commands Command Action Confirm Production at Site 1 Confirms that you want to establish site 1 as the production site after you issue suspend and recover commands for the session.
 Confirm Production at Site 2 Confirms that you want to establish site 2 as the production site after you issue suspend and recover commands for the session.
 Confirm Production at Site 3 Confirms that you want to establish site 3 as the production site after you issue suspend and recover commands for the session.
 FailoverH1 Completes a failover operation to the H1 target site.
 This command enables read and write access to the target volumes.
 At the same time, it maintains a recording of changes to the volumes that prevents a full copy when the relationship is restarted.
 You can use this command to practice your disaster recovery capabilities without initiating a site switch.
 To switch sites, the RecoverH1 command is required.
 FailoverH2 Completes a failover operation to the H2 target site.
 This command enables read and write access to the target volumes.
 At the same time, it maintains a recording of changes to the volumes that prevents a full copy when the relationship is restarted.
 You can use this command to practice your disaster recovery capabilities without initiating a site switch.
 To switch sites, the RecoverH2 command is required.